ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 In other words, a test function signature should look like this:
 `void test<any_name_you_like>(void)`.

-## Preprocessing behavior for tests
+## Ceedling preprocessing behavior for your tests

 ### Preprocessing feature background and overview